“Are you terribly naive?” Attack at Lanz on Streeck – who admits: “Was completely overwhelmed”

 At the end of the broadcast, Markus Lanz gives the virologist Prof. Hendrik Streeck a little more time to straighten out his sometimes controversial statements.
 But Nguyen-Kim apparently has other plans and says to Streeck: “Either you are, with all due respect, terribly naive and have allowed yourself to be instrumentalized, or you have politically deliberately placed yourself on the side of ‘openings’.” does not provoke and admits that he received more than 100 inquiries from the media about his Heinsberg study: “I was naive.”
 During this time, he was completely overwhelmed with how to deal with the media.
 But now he is taking advice.

 Then a detailed argument breaks out between the two about the assumed mortality in his Heinsberg study.
 Streeck expected seven deaths in the town of Gangelt, but not the 13 deaths in the entire Heinsberg district.
 For Streeck perfectly right, for Nguyen-Kim an absurdity.
 “Scientifically correct – talk your way out of that!”
 Snaps Nguyen-Kim.
 She would like more transparency from Streeck, who should clarify that.
-“But they weren’t really listening,” he replies dryly, before Markus Lanz ends the evening that is just coming in Fahr.
+“They weren’t really listening,” he replies dryly, before Markus Lanz finishes the evening, which is just about to start.

 List of rubric lists: © Screenshot “Markus Lanz” / ZDF